ballerina-platform/ballerina-lang/stdlib/database/jdbc/src/main/ballerina/jdbc/Module.md

 }
 ```

 In the third example, parameter values are passed as an `sql:Parameter` to the `update` operation.
 Use `sql:Parameter` when you need to provide more details such as the exact SQL type of the parameter, or the parameter direction.
 The default parameter direction is "IN".
-For more details on parameters, see the `sql` package.
+For more details on parameters, see the `sql` module.

 ```ballerina
 sql:Parameter p1 = { sqlType: sql:TYPE_VARCHAR, value: "James" };